johnboronkas/photosynthesis/README.md

 ## bots todo list

-- [ ] update commands to include a "CanFoo" version
-  - The real command calls "CanFoo" on itself, then carries out the result if Can returned true
-- [ ] update the Bot class to use the Can versions of the commands
 - [ ] add comments to all methods in the Bot class
 - [ ] create random bot as reference
 - [ ] bots can be added to the game via the AddPlayer command
   - [ ] add argument to AddPlayer that accepts a name and load that bot if it exists, use that player's name alongside the player's color (ie, barabbas/Blue)
     - human players may have a name if it doesn't conflict with a bot's name
 - [ ] each bot is put into a cs file named whatever their name is (ie, bots/barabbas.cs)
   - this cs file is the entrypoint for each bot (using cs events)

 - [ ] during the game, if the current player is a bot, then use the 'make move' (else use the cli intrepreter (since it's a human player))
 - [ ] during the game, if the current player is a bot, set a timer to ensure their move is under the configurable time limit, pass if it elapses
   - remember that they can send a move list without a pass at the end, get a response, then keep moving